avinash403/PHP-google-API/README.md

 # PHP-google-API
-It is package that can be used with any laravel
+It is an easy integration of google API into PHP projects.

+## Compatibility
+PHP >= 7.1